 These include inappropriate sexual thoughts regarding religious people or figures.
 Swearing during prayer or worship.
 Strong urges to misbehave during services.

 Most people that I work with find it difficult to see these as harmless thoughts.
-They are more than likely to see them as a sign that something must be wrong with them to have such ideas.
+They are more than likely to see them sign that something must be wrong with them to have such ideas.

 These can include thoughts relating to;